How Student Loans Work in Australia

 - Covers tuition fees only

-- Loan fee may apply for undergraduate courses
+- Loan fees may apply to some undergraduate courses

 VET Student Loans (VSL)

-Each course has a loan cap, and students must meet eligibility requirements.⁴
+Each course has a maximum loan cap and eligibility requirements must be met.

 SA-HELP (Student Services and Amenities)